TACC/coe-332-sp21/docs/week01/class_intro.rst

 * 30% Homework - Approximately 8 assignments, assigned on Tuesdays and due the
   following Tuesday.
 The lowest score will be dropped.
-* 30% Midterm - We will have a written midterm ​in class
+* 30% Midterm - We will have a written midterm.
 * 40% Project - Students will form groups and will submit a final class project consisting of a distributed, web-accessible, cloud system to analyze a time series dataset.
 The project will draw from and build upon work done throughout